knstntn-ts/knstntn-ts/README.md

-- 👋 Hi, I’m @knstntn-ts
+- 👋 Hi, I’m Kostya!
-- 🕵️‍♂️ I'm a researcher in photovoltaics, specialized in simulations
+- 🕵️‍♂️ I'm a full-time researcher, working on next generation solar cells.
-- 👀 I’m interested in many things, programming, psychology to name a few
+- 👀 I'm constantly on the lookout for new ways of improving my research process.
+These days it has been Bayesian Optimization.
-- 🌱 I’m currently learning software development with Python
+- 🌱 My most recent [publication](https://doi.org/10.1002/adts.202301013) explored the benefits that BO brings in the development of tandem solar cells.
-- 📫 How to reach me knstntn.ts@gmail.com
+- 📫 Reach me @ knstntn.ts@gmail.com

 <!---
 knstntn-ts/knstntn-ts is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.